 - Clicky by Yoast

-First on our list is Hotjar, a comprehensive visual analytics platform that offers heatmaps for scrolling, clicks, mouse movement, and digital content downloads.
+First on our list is Hotjar, a comprehensive visual analytics plugin that offers heatmaps for scrolling, clicks, mouse movement, and digital content downloads.
 Hotjar also comes with visitor recordings, form tracking (for understanding how users engage with your forms), and surveys to gauge visitor satisfaction.

 2. Crazy Egg